jelilakjaly/test-projects-tictactoe-7/README.md

-## Tic Tac Toe Game 6
+## Tic Tac Toe Game 7

-This is an updated version of tictactoe-5 game.
+This is an updated version of tictactoe-6 game.

-Here I update the Board to make it more abstract and make it instance of Functor and Foldable and adjust the codes to make use of those changes.
+Here I want to add config and use Reader Monad for it